What is the debt ceiling? What are the solutions to the US debt ceiling crisis and US shutdown?

 Solution tried = Suspend the debt ceiling!

-- The 2013 crisis began in January 2013 and ended on October 17, 2013 with the passing of the Continuing Appropriations Act, 2014, though the debate continues.
+- The 2013 crisis began in January 2013 and ended on October 17, 2013, with the passing of the Continuing Appropriations Act, of 2014, though the debate continues.

 - On January 14, 2014, the House and the Senate Appropriations Committees agreed on a spending plan that would fund the federal government for two years.